Home About Meet the Author Activities Shop

 What do you hope to see come from writing "Raphael's Playground?"

 Parents will see the creativity in their children and take time to find ways to bring out the best in them.
-In addition, the vision is to keep writing stories in the series, possibly develop a cartoon series, cartoon movie, further develop the character merchandise to offer products that people can identify with the characters, and maybe build a version of Raphael's Playground as an indoor activity space for children, and offer multiple locations.
+In addition, the vision is to keep writing stories in the series, possibly develop a cartoon series, cartoon movie, or theatrical performance; maybe further develop the merchandise, offering new products for people to identify with the characters.
+Another possibility is to build a version of Raphael's Playground as an indoor activity space in multiple locations for children to enjoy.

 What advice would you give other individuals who are interested in writing and publishing a book?